-The test sequence according to Option 2, as described in paragraphs 3.2.5.1. to 3.2.5.3.3. inclusive of this annex, as well as the corresponding REESS state of charge profile, are shown in Figure .App1/2 in Appendix 1 to this annex.
+The test sequence according to Option 2, as described in paragraphs 3.2.5.1. to 3.2.5.3.3. inclusive of this sub-annex, as well as the corresponding REESS state of charge profile, are shown in Figure S-A1.App1/2 in Appendix 1 to this sub-annex.

+3.2.5.1.
+Vehicle preparation, preconditioning and soaking procedure

+The vehicle shall be prepared, preconditioned and soaked according to the procedures in paragraph 2. of Appendix 2 to this sub-annex.